Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

-The competing claims from critics and supporters largely center around two issues: \textit{access} and \textit{information}.
-We capture these arguments in favor of and against dropping test scores and formalize the underlying trade-off.
+\parbold{Research questions.} The competing claims from critics and supporters largely center around two issues: \textit{access} and \textit{information}.
+We develop a model to capture these arguments in favor of and against dropping test scores and formalize the underlying trade-off.
 The model considers a Bayesian school that wishes to admit students based on their skill level, which we refer to as ``academic merit,'' and also values the ``diversity'' of the admitted class.
-The school admits students to meet a capacity constraint and tries to maximize the average academic merit of the accepted cohort.
+Not every student applies to a school that requires testing---they may face group-dependent barriers or costs to applying.
+The school admits applicants to meet a capacity constraint and tries to maximize the average academic merit of the accepted cohort.
 However, it has imperfect knowledge of the students skills and instead must rely on noisy and potentially biased signals, one of which is the test score.
-The school can then choose whether or not to require the test score.
-We evaluate the school's admission policy in terms of the average academic merit, overall diversity, and individual fairness of the students admitted (i.e., how the policy affects students of different groups and skill levels).
+The school decides whether to require the test score; the decision affects both who applies and how the school evaluates applicants.